HomeFMGEPathology

 Question 1

-B) Granulomas with caseous necrosis
+D) Granulomas with central caseation necrosis

 Explanation: This area is hidden for preview users.